Serious Lawyers for Serious Injuries

 One other study published by the Highway Loss Data Institute (HLDI) compared crash rates involving two of the same vehicle.
 One had onboard crash avoidance technology, and the other did not.
 The Honda tested had both lane departure and forward collision warning systems, and the Subaru and Kia had an emergency braking system.

 HLDI researchers discovered that vehicles with onboard crash avoidance systems most benefitted motorists under age 25.
-Study authors determined that the emergency braking systems that Kia and Subaru models offered resulted in a more significant reduction in claims than the Honda’s forward collision and lane departure warning systems did.
+Study authors determined that the emergency braking systems that Kia and Subaru models offered resulted in a more significant reduction in claims than Honda’s forward collision and lane departure warning systems did.

 The insight the HLDI researchers gained from carrying out their first study let them delve a bit deeper into how effective crash avoidance technology can be in reducing young people’s crash rates.